terrymandin/QuickReference/Arc/Readme.md

 - Logs are not ingested by default.
 To enable logs:
   - Go to Log Analytics
-  - Click on "Agents Management" and add the logs you want to ingest
+  - Click on "Legacy Agents Management" and add the logs you want to ingest for OMS Agent or "Agents Management" for Azure Monitor Agent
+    - For legacy all Servers send the data.
+AMA can allow you to specify a single VM
+  - c